2023 Reading List

 Left Neglected

 My thoughts: This was an easy read but a powerful one all the same, following the time leading up to Sarah Nickerson's life-changing accident and the weeks and months following it.
 I related quite closely with the character Sarah - her overachieving, Type A, perfectionist, multi-tasking personality resonated - and this book explored how a brain injury can result a drastic set of changes in life, reminding us what's really important.
-While I didn't connect so deeply with the children Sarah has as I don't want my own kids, it did make me think about what would matter to me most if something so tragic occurred, and admittedly I was moved to tears by the end.
+While I didn't connect so deeply with the children Sarah has as I'm not sure I want my own kids, it did make me think about what would matter to me most if something so tragic occurred and, admittedly, I was moved to tears by the end.

 Location: between Massachusetts and Vermont, USA